22 May 2020 | News

 “Specialists and surgeons are utilizing this time by polishing their knowledge about latest treatment approaches and protocols by accessing online CMEs and workshops.
 Specialists like Cardiologists and Diabetologists are also concerned about the impact of COVID 19 infection on their patients and how to ensure their health.
 A significant number of Post Graduate students have also enrolled in our CMEs over the past 2 months,” added Ms. Kuttan.

-Omnicuris recently launched a new digital platform called ‘OC Connect’ to help doctors better engage with patients at a time of the global pandemic and improve the much-needed flow of credible information.
-The app allows doctors to perform multiple functions using a single digital platform including obtaining online upskilling modules, offering tele-consultations and engaging patients with information to prevent the spread of the pandemic.
+Omnicuris also launched a new digital platform called ‘OC Connect’ to help doctors better engage with patients at a time of the global pandemic and improve the much-needed flow of credible information.